 7. Splinter Removal

-If you have a splinter, apply a paste of baking soda and water, and cover with a band aid.
+If you have a splinter, apply a paste of baking soda and water, and cover with a Band-Aid.
 After about 12 hours, you’ll be able to remove the splinter with ease.

 8. Relief from Foot Fatigue

-It should leave you feeling revived.
+It should leave you feeling energized.

 For Body Odor